 About Canada study permits

-What is a Canada study permit?
+What is a Canadian study permit?

 A document issued by Immigration, Refugees and Citizenship (IRCC) to someone who wants to come to Canada to study, or continue ongoing studies in Canada.

 At the very minimum, you will need to present a letter of acceptance from a designated learning institution (DLI) and minimum funds (see below).
 Additional documentation depends on your circumstances.
+The Canadian study visa requirements also includes the payment of student visa fees and the ability to provide proof of funds for your Canadian study permit.
+More information on proof of funds and general requirements for a study permit in Canada can be found below.

 Generally, a study permit is not required for: